docs / guide / development

 │ ├── sandbox/ # security checks and verification report

-│ ├── setup/ # ~/.inner init and default profile installation
+│ ├── setup/ # ~/.config/inner init and default profile installation

 │ ├── shim/ # blocking/rewriting shim generator